 The First Hill Improvement Association commissioned these films to help tell the some of the stories of the people who call this community home.
 First Hill: Second to None debuted at FHIA's annual Valentine's Day Party.

 The First Hill Improvement Association is dedicated to building community and increasing safety through a robust calendar of community events for all to enjoy.
-In 2016, our summer event series included a neighborhood dog show, an outdoor reading party, a guided tour of University Street tree canopy, a pop-up petting zoo, an outdoor movie night, and an outdoor bingo night.
-You can read the full reports from the summr event series below!
+Our summer event series include neighborhood dog shows, outdoor reading parties, tree walks, pop-up petting zoos, outdoor movie nights, and an outdoor bingo nights.
+You can read the full reports from past summer event series below!